 No. While a few of the locations do offer other types of accommodation they are listed in the Nearly Wild Camping directory primarily because they offer back-to-basics tent camping and most have only basic facilities.

 About 40% of the locations accept camper vans (not motorhomes).
 The reason for this is due to the camping areas generally being soft ground not suitable for heavy vehicles and also the Nearly Wild Camping ethos of giving campers as natural an environment as possible to immerse themselves in.
-The locations that do accept vans will probably ask you to use a car parking area.
+The locations that do accept vans may ask you to use a different area to the tent campers area.
 We are working with location hosts to help them understand the needs of van campers as we have had much more interest from van owners than we expected.
 We are looking into how we can help landowners understand the different needs of various types of campers.
 For now 4x4s will generally be treated in the same way as camper vans – but do let the landowner know when booking as they may be able to accommodate you in a different way due to your off-road ability.

 Many of the hosts are in remote areas where mobile phone signal and internet speeds are not as good as in a town or city.
 Farmers may be out working the land and not be able to check emails until the evenings or next day.
 For this reason try to give plenty of notice when making a booking.
 You may get a quicker response by texting (where mobile numbers are listed).

 This varies as each location has different criteria and facilities, some for example charge per tent/van while others charge per person.
-Expect to pay on average around £10-£20 per night for an average family booking.
-All members have access to each locations details and prices and can also message the hosts direct for any clarification ahead of booking.
+Expect to pay on average around £20 – £30 per night for an average family booking.
+Those charging per person per night are usually in the £5 – £15 range.
+All members have access to each locations’ details and prices and can also message the hosts direct for any clarification ahead of booking.
 Some locations offer exclusive use eg. £100 for up to 15 people.

 We consider this as a ‘thank you’ payment for the privilege of being able to spend time at the location.
 Each location has feedback comments that let you know just how surprised our campers are that the locations really are wilder and their hosts flexible and friendly.
 Many locations let you decide where to pitch and the biggest surprise is that some locations have five or less pitches so you won’t feel overcrowded even in peak summer.